ytmytm/plus4-tcbm2sd/README.md

 The 32K ROM will appear for the system as cartridge 1.

-The bottom half of 64K ROM will appear as cartridge 2, the top half as cartrige 1.
+The bottom half of 64K ROM will appear as cartridge 2, the top half as cartridge 1.

 ### PREV/NEXT buttons

+These buttons allow to switch to next/previous disk image within a folder.
+They work for all supported files: D64/D71/D81.

-PREV button signal serves also as a way to detect if TCBM cable is connected upon reset.
+The PREV button signal serves also as a way to detect if TCBM cable is connected upon reset (pin 16 of TCBM connector shorted to GND).

-NEXT button signal detects if the buttons are connected at all.
+NEXT button signal detects if the buttons are connected at all - if it's shorted to GND (pressed) upon Arduino reset then the button functionality is disabled.

 ## Parts